pamitabh/Zebrafish-Image-Segmentation-ML/README.md

 ## 📋 Overview

-This library uses UNet to segment the gut of the zebrafish from the Bright Field images obtained using the Parthasarathy lab's LSFM.
+This library[1] uses UNet to segment the gut of the zebrafish from the Bright Field images obtained using the Parthasarathy lab's LSFM.
 The model eliminates the need for time-consuming manual annotation of gut boundaries, significantly accelerating the research pipeline for studying gut microbiota dynamics and host-microbe interactions.

 **Authors:** Piyush Amitabh, Susana Márquez
 **Institution:** University of Oregon, Parthasarathy Lab